-Our work is closely linked to the work in (Han et al., 2015; Zagoruyko and Komodakis, 2015; Zbontar and Lecun, 2015). did not only train the descriptor, but also the matching function, which is called the decision layer in their work, which makes their model more complicated than ours.
-As we focus on feature based image matching, we do not train matching function for each pair of patches. , patches highly efficient search strategies such as Best Bin First (Beis and Lowe, 1997) in a KD tree could not be used and the real matching speed will be seriously influenced.
+Our work is closely linked to the work in (Han et al., 2015; Zagoruyko and Komodakis, 2015; Zbontar and Lecun, 2015).
+In (Han et al., 2015; Zagoruyko and Komodakis, 2015, they did not only train the descriptor, but also the matching function, which is called the decision layer (Zagoruyko and Komodakis, 2015) and metric network (Han et al., 2015) in their work, which makes their model more complicated than ours.
+As we focus on feature based image matching, we do not train matching function for each pair of patches.
+In (Zbontar and Lecun, 2015) they also calculate a four extra layers of metric network but apply them in wide baseline stereo matching and achieve currently the best result on KITTI benchmark.
+In contrast to these works, we only train descriptor without metric function for 2 patches.
+If one trained similarity function for a pair of patches, then when this descriptor is applied in real image matching or large scale image retrieval, every pair of feature patches should be fed into the network with metric layers.
+In this case, the highly efficient search strategies such as Best Bin First (Beis and Lowe, 1997) in a KD tree could not be used and the real matching speed will be seriously influenced.
 This reduces the practical value of a learned descriptor in feature based image matching.
 In addition, we also present a clear detail of our optimizing method, while other related works give quite few information about this part, that is might because of the usage of open-source CNN library which could run the learning procedure automatically without instructions about the parameters updating.

 METHODOLOGY